noahm/rss-proxy/README.md

 A simple proxy server for RSS feeds.
 RIP Yahoo Pipes.

-Supports serving protected feeds to clients without support for basic HTTP auth by injecting into the request.
-(Overcast on iOS)
+Supports serving protected feeds to clients without support for basic HTTP auth by injecting into the request (Overcast on iOS).

-Supports filtering RSS feed items out of the respopnse to hide items, matching regular expressions against specific fields on items.
+Supports filtering RSS feed items out of the response to hide items, matching regular expressions against specific fields on items.

-## Useage
+## Usage

   $ cp server.conf.dist server.conf